Computational quantum transport: a scattering approach perspective: Selected applications

 where the site $i$ sits on the hexagonal lattice of graphene and the sum over $j=N(i)$ stands for the three neighbors $j$ of site $i$.
-The value $t=2.7$ eV is the hopping integral between two neighboring $p_z$ orbitals.
-Recursive Green's Function algorithms were adapted from the square lattice to the hexagonal case of graphene \cite{lewenkopf2013}.
-They were used very early to check the prediction that the conductivity of pristine graphene at the Dirac point was $4e^2/(\pi h)$ while its Fano factor had the same value $1/3$ as in a diffusive wire \cite{tworzydlo2006} due to transport through evanescent states in the limit of wide samples.
-These predictions were later observed experimentally \cite{danneau2008}.
-Recursive Green's function calculations were also used extensively to study the effect of disorder which makes the conductivity dependent on the disorder strength and correlation length \cite{lewenkopf2008} or to assess the regime of validity of, e.g., semi-classical Boltzmann approaches \cite{klos2010}.
+The value $t=2.7$ eV is the hopping integral between two nearest neighboring $p_z$ orbitals.

+Early on, the RGF algorithm was adapted from the square lattice to the hexagonal case of graphene \cite{lewenkopf2013}.
+A notable use was confirming the prediction that the conductivity of pristine graphene at the Dirac point was $4e^2/(\pi h)$ \cite{tworzydlo2006} and predicting that the Fano factor has a value of $1/3$.
+The Fano factor predicted from these quantum transport simulations was later indeed observed experimentally \cite{dicarlo2008,danneau2008}.
+Going beyond pristine graphene, RGF calculations were also used extensively to study the effect of disorder which makes the conductivity dependent on the disorder strength and correlation length \cite{lewenkopf2008} or to assess the regime of validity of, e.g., semi-classical Boltzmann approaches \cite{klos2010}.

+Another notable example of influential quantum transport simulations is the study of quantum Hall effect in graphene induced by a light field \cite{takashi2009}.
+In fact, this work presented both analytical and numerical results, but the analytical results later proved to be incorrect \cite{takashi2009erratum}.
+The numerical results based on the tight-binding model however upheld the conclusion.
+Ref.~\cite{takashi2009} was the starting point of the subsequent theories of Floquet topological insulators \cite{kitagawa2011,lindner2011}, which has since then grown into an active field of research (see, e.g., \cite{cayssol2013,rudner2020} for reviews).
+Additionally, this numerical study spurred experimental efforts implementing this effect using photonic quantum simulation \cite{rechtsman2013}, as well as the observation of an anomalous Hall effect in illuminated graphene \cite{mciver2020}.

+Besides these selected examples, there are numerous numerical transport studies of graphene, far beyond the scope of the present review.
+We refer the reader to reviews such as \cite{perez2010, mucciolo2010} for a more comprehensive overview.